WN_button

 Ich Heart Half small King Liver crop

-With the disease’s tendency to advance much faster in the larger salmon one can wonder (along with other possible factors) how much it is linked to the present day lack of the older Chinook age classes (see graph below - YRDFA funded study).
+With the disease’s tendency to advance much faster in the larger salmon one can wonder (along with other possible factors) how much it is linked to the decline and present day lack of the older Chinook age classes (see graph below).
 While the problem of Chinook size decline started around the time Ichthyophonus disease in the Yukon became pronounced, present studies, data collection and monitoring are not consistent or focused enough to speak to that issue

 It is generally thought that water temperature in the Yukon River during the migration